intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 minimality of information in the future.
 The concern is that a fully generic data sharing approach between different layers and parties could potentially be misused, e.g., by making the availability of some information a requirement for passing through a network.
+This is undesirable.

-This is undesirable, and our recommendation is to employ very targeted, minimal information carriage mechanisms.
+Therefore the used mechanisms needs to be well target to the kind of information carried as well as required level of trust and protection.

 ## Protecting Information and Authentication